-Registering a vehicle is an important part of owning a car in Spain.
-Depending on what kind of car you buy, and where you buy it from, the steps may vary.
-In this article, CARFAX Europe explains the process of registering a vehicle in Spain, in order to help clarify any possible questions you may have and get you behind the wheel faster.
+Depending on what kind of car you buy, and where you buy it from, the steps to register may vary.
+In this article, CARFAX Europe explains the steps and overall process of registering a vehicle in Spain.
+The first step is always to check the vehicle history.
+Then you can register the car in Spain worry-free.

 There are three different situations which will be covered in this how-to guide: